-The village centre is about 2.0 km (11⁄4 miles) from the centre of the market town Woodbridge.
+The village centre is about 2.0 km (11⁄2 miles) from the centre of the market town Woodbridge.
 Melton lies within or close to the Suffolk Coast & Heaths Area of Outstanding Natural Beauty (AONB) and two Special Landscape Areas (SLAs).

 Melton is a village which has seen significant and rapid growth, with several large residential estates having been built in recent years.
-Further developments are under construction or seeking approval for development, whilst the future of and the site of the former Suffolk Coastal District Council offices at Melton Hill is still undecidedabout to be developed.
-Melton is a scattered village; however most of its population of around 4,000 live within 1km (less than a mile) of the historic centre, with its church, primary school and local shops.
+Further developments are seeking approval for development, and the site of the former Suffolk Coastal District Council offices at Melton Hill is about to be developed under development.
+In 2022, Melton took the decision to allow the small parcel of land that was within the Melton Boundary to move to Woodbridge.
+This was to simplify the governance over the Melton Hill Development rather than having a split responsibility across two parishes.

+-Melton is a scattered village; however most of its population of around 4,000 live within 1km (less than a mile) of the historic centre, with its church, primary school and local shops.

-Melton has also developed as a centre for light industry and commerce, with over 70 businesses identified as being based within the village including the ESC offices at Riduna Park.
+Melton has also-developed as a centre for good quality, high end commercial space and light industry-and commerce, with over 70 businesses identified as being based within the village including the ESC offices at Riduna Park.

 In terms of facilities, its primary school has been rated as "Good" by Ofsted.
 It boasts a wide range of voluntary and other bodies which provide fellowship and a sense of community through their activities.
-The Burness Parish Rooms provide a well subscribed place for organisations to meet in the centre of the village, whilst a wellsupported local church, the Woman's Institute, a village produce association, the Melton St Audrys Sports and Social Club and a community farm are just a few of the very many spiritual, social and community organisations operating within the village.
+The Burness Parish Rooms provide a well subscribed place for organisations to meet in the centre of the village, whilst a well-supported local church, the Woman's Institute, a village produce association, the Melton St Audrys Sports and Social Club and a community farm are just a few of the very many spiritual, social and community organisations operating within the village.